Becoming a cycle-friendly employer

 - Provide safe, secure and convenient cycle parking facilities

-Workplace challenges, from CTC and Challenge for Change, provide an engaging and successful way of promoting cycling at a workplace.
+Workplace challenges provide an engaging and successful way of promoting cycling at a workplace.
+They often involve organisations competing against each other to see who can get most people cycle-commuting.
 The results are impressive.

 - Mileage allowance - this is currently 20p a mile for staff using their own cycles whilst on business.
 As cyclists don't have to buy petrol, their mileage cost of is substantially lower than driving (45p a mile).
 This makes cycling a real, cost-efficient alternative, particularly over short distances, or in conjunction with travel by public transport for longer journeys.